BTalamantesBecerra/omicR_for_RStudio/README.md

 omicR in R Studio (~20 min)
 https://youtu.be/2dEgOBjcvM8

-omicR for R studio runs using Python scripts through R Studio.
-You can download the R project in: https://github.com/BTalamantesBecerra/omicR_for_RStudio

 1)	You need to install the following:
 a.
 Python V3 or latest: https://www.python.org/downloads/
 b.
 Biopython https://biopython.org/